 1. Hourly rates

-Please note that these are only indicative costings only and are based on a director undertaking the relevant works at £295 plus VAT.
+Please note that these are only indicative costings only and are based on a solicitor (of around c.
+2 years post-qualification experience) undertaking the relevant works at £250 plus VAT per hour.

-Where Trainee Solicitor or junior solicitor undertakes the work, there will always be an element of supervision by more experienced personnel at the higher hourly rates.
+Where Trainee Solicitors or non-qualified members of staff (under supervision) undertakes the work, reduced hourly rates will apply for the case handler but there will be supervision charged at the supervising solicitor’s usual hourly rates.
+More junior members of staff will always be supervised by experienced solicitors.
 The level of such supervision will naturally depend on the complexity of the matter.

 2. Contingency Fee Agreements